komal-sharma19/WhatsApp_Chat_Analyzer/README.md

 - Ensure the WhatsApp chat is in English or Hinglish for accurate word cloud and frequency analysis.
 - Currently supports exported chat from **Android format**. iOS format might need adjustments in preprocessing.

----

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-## Contact

-For questions or feedback, please open an issue on the repository.